Dixon Middle School recently hosted its first College Day, with Dixon's school halls becoming a...

 The Foundation awards 10 mini-grants each year to teachers in the district.
 In order to receive these mini-grants, teachers submit a two-page application explaining their idea for an innovative project to use in their classroom or school.
-The completed applications are then sent to the Provo School District Foundation Selection Committee, which then decides the mini-grant recipients for the year.
+The completed applications are then sent to the Provo School District Foundation Selection Committee, who then decides the mini-grant recipients for the year.

 Winners are awarded $500 in order to fund their project and are expected to write a brief report describing the project’s outcome.

 Congratulations to this year’sMini-Grant Winners!

 “Victoria Amazonica” Through the study of aquaponics, Andrade wants his students to study sustainable environments and agriculture.
 Andrade plans to use his grant to purchase the accessories required to create a portable aquaponic system.
 He plans to increase the importance of working in a community with his students as they work together to take care of the fish, plants and luminosity.